-With their pleasing texture, tender bite, and scrumptious pumpkin flavor, these Gluten-Free Pumpkin Donuts will be a new favorite in your house this fall.
+Learn to make tender gluten free pumpkin donuts with a few simple steps.
+With their pleasing texture and scrumptious pumpkin flavor, this Gluten-Free Pumpkin Donut Recipe will be a new favorite in your house year-round.
 Not to mention your house will smell amazing – but that’s just an added bonus.

 My friend Brianna from Flippin Delicious recently told me that I was the queen of donuts.
 I don’t know if I’d go that far, but I do like to create donut recipes that are simple and delicious.